sstraust/automagic-dark-mode/README.md

 (require 'automagic-dark-mode)
 ```

-In my own config, I do:
+In my own config, I also do:
 ```
 (global-set-key (kbd "C-c d") 'automagic-dark-mode)
 ```